dwyl/learn-jshint/README.md

 ## What?

-If you have writen JavaScript code professionally <br />
-you will know about
-[The Good Parts](http://javascript.crockford.com/) by **Douglas Crockford**.
+If you have writen JavaScript code *professionally* you will know about [The Good Parts](http://javascript.crockford.com/) by **Douglas Crockford**.

 To *encourage* people to *only* use the predictable & well behaved ("good")